bosonicalio/geck/README.md

 # geck
-Geck is a toolkit library for cloud-native enterprise systems development.
+`geck` is the toolkit for cloud-native enterprise systems written in Go.